kohler/hotcrp/README.md

 2. Edit `conf/options.php`, which is annotated to guide you.
 (`lib/createdb.sh` creates this file based on `src/distoptions.php`.)

 3. Configure your web server to access HotCRP.
-The right way to do this depends on which server you’re running.

-    **Nginx**: Configure Nginx to access `php-fpm` for anything under the HotCRP URL path.
+For Nginx, configure Nginx to access `php-fpm` for anything under the HotCRP URL path.
 All accesses should be redirected to `index.php`.
 This example, which would go in a `server` block, makes `/testconf` point at a HotCRP installation in /home/kohler/hotcrp (assuming `php-fpm` is listening on port 9000):

         location /testconf/ {
             fastcgi_pass 127.0.0.1:9000;